syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Tooltip.md

 The tooltip's fill and stroke color can be customized using the `Style` property.
 To define a `Style` for tooltip, specify the style of `TargetType` as `Path.`

-The following code example explains applying the style for tooltip.
+The following code example explains how to apply the style for tooltip.

 {% tabs %}